Tuesday 4 August 2015

 Zireme Azimba remembered the first time she came to Yola.
 She was brought to the city from Galabje, her small village in Toungo, Adamawa State.
 Before then, she had never imagined leaving the routine of her home; waking up at dawn, sweeping the compound, cooking, farming, cooking again, and on weekends, laundry at the small stream.
 Her Uncle Golfa, whose wife – Daufe – had just put to bed, came to take her from her parents to help with house chores.

-As she entered her Uncle’s house, she held her nylon bag close to her breasts; mounds that were just starting to show signs of womanhood.
+As she entered her Uncle’s house, she held her nylon bag close to her breasts: mounds that were just starting to show signs of womanhood.
 She was doe-eyed as she stared at her new house.
-The house was a two room apartment in a very crowded neighborhood.
+The house was a two-room apartment in a very crowded neighborhood.
 She was shown where to keep her belongings and immediately put to work.

 Her uncle worked in a bakery and had to be out of the house as early as 5am.
 She had to be up at 4am every day.
-While his meal was cooking, she would take his bath water to the bathroom and iron his clothes; with an electric iron if there was ‘light’ and charcoal iron if there wasn’t.
+While his meal was cooking, she would take his bath water to the bathroom and iron his clothes: with an electric iron if there was ‘light’ and a charcoal iron if there wasn’t.
 Then she would serve him his meal at about 4:45am.
 As soon as he was done, she would gather his plates and the ones from the night before to wash.
 When she had placed them outside, she would go in to carry baby Desmond and see if he needed a change of diaper or something else.
-After that, she would do the dishes, sweep the house and then wake her Aunt Daufe from her snore-fest called sleep.
+After that, she would do the dishes, sweep the house and then wake her Aunt Daufe from her snore-fest.
 She would then wash Desmond’s and some of her Aunt’s pee-and-poo-stained clothes.
-She would then be sent to the market to get food stuff for dinner or to grind grains.
+After this, she would be sent to the market to get food stuff for dinner or to grind grains.
 Since her uncle worked in a bakery, he usually brought dough home in the afternoon for his wife to fry.
 This allowed him to make some extra money on the side.
 As soon as Aunt Daufe taught Zireme how to fry the dough, she stopped doing even that.
-Zireme would fry until about 6pm, allow it to cool for about 30 minutes, package them, and then start cooking dinner.
+Zireme would fry it until about 6pm, allow it to cool for about 30 minutes, package it, and then start cooking dinner.
 The only free time she had was between 8pm and 10pm when she was allowed to watch television.
 The routine would begin again the next day.

 This continued until her Aunt took in again.
 As soon as Aunt Daufe realized she was pregnant, she stopped even holding Desmond.
 Zireme just clocked 10 when her aunt took in again.
 She became mini-mummy to Desmond.
 Her aunt only held Desmond when she needed to feed him.
 As soon as she was done, she would quickly hand him over to Zireme.